-To better understand the interactions between gannets and offshore wind farms, and to improve current models for assessing impacts, Vattenfall is co funding a PhD at Leeds University, with MacArthur Green as a further partner.
+To better understand the interactions between gannets and offshore wind farms, and to improve current models for assessing impacts, Vattenfall has been co-funding a PhD at Leeds University, with MacArthur Green as a further partner (ended in March 2022).
 The PhD student has been conducting field work at the Bass Rock colony, and stand on a wealth of existing data from that site and beyond, using new and very promising modelling techniques to help better understand the decision making, responses and potential consequences of wind farms within the foraging ranges of the gannet.
+Read more here.